Join the People’s grass roots movement!

 Prohibit Minnesota from issuing nonferrous mining permits to corporations that have violated certain international laws, including corruption, bribery & environmental destruction.

-Creating a legal identity for Manoomin, also known as Wild Rice, which helps protect the habitats it's grown in, and allows indigenous leaders to decide the future of Manoomin in Mni Sota.
+Expanding legal protections for Manoomin, also known as Wild Rice, to protect the habitats it's grown in, and allows indigenous leaders to decide the future of Manoomin.

 Land acknowledgements are not enough, we must return state lands back to indigenous communities, including returning Upper Red Lake and surrounding state forests to the Red Lake Nation.